 Morikawa Yuki, and the stress this—along with the rest of Touya's semi-wanted harem—puts on their relationship.
 The series is actually set in the 80s, and the lack of cellphones is important to the plot.
 Seriously, this story wouldn't work set in the present.

-There's also a spin-off, White Album 2
+There's also a Spin-Off

 , with different characters and story but set in the same universe.

 This work provides examples of the following tropes:

 - Arc Words "Goddess of the Day"

 - Art Shift: The art occasionally shifts into a kind of soft, pastel-ish style that is very, very pretty.

 - Does This Remind You of Anything?: Hopefully there won't be any "Nice Boat" in this anime.

 - Dysfunction Junction: Pretty much everyone has some kind of problem.